Masters of Science (MS)

-- Pass the final examination for the master's degree, an oral exam given by your Special Committee, covering your master's thesis.
+- Pass the final examination for the master's degree, an oral exam given by your special committee, covering your master's thesis.

-- Must maintain a cumulative GPA of 3.0
+- Maintain a cumulative GPA of 3.0

-Residency/Registration Unit Requirements:
+Residency/Registration Unit Requirements

 A student may earn registration units over the summer through regularly scheduled Cornell courses or extramural study, by registering concurrently in the Graduate School and Cornell’s School of Continuing Education and Summer Sessions.
-The number of credit hours completed determines the registration units awarded: six credit hours earn one-half of a registration unit and 11 credit hours earn one registration unit (Code of Legislation of the Graduate Faculty, p.
+The number of credit hours completed determines the registration units awarded; six credit hours earn one half of a registration unit and 11 credit hours earn one registration unit (Code of Legislation of the Graduate Faculty, p.
 20).
 Master’s degree students may not count study in other graduate schools toward the registration unit requirement (Code of Legislation of the Graduate Faculty, p.
 21).

 Registration is required every semester until either withdrawal or completion of degree, unless a leave of absence is granted.
 Each regular degree student is expected to complete the registration unit requirement with reasonable continuity (Code of Legislation of the Graduate Faculty, p.
 19).
-All requirements for the master’s degree must be completed within four years after a student’s first registration in the Graduate School (Code of Legislation of the Graduate Faculty, p.35).
+All requirements for the master’s degree must be completed within four years after a student’s first registration in the Graduate School (Code of Legislation of the Graduate Faculty, p.34).
 In special circumstances, a master’s degree student may earn registration units for work done in absentia (Code of Legislation of the Graduate Faculty, p.
-23-24).
+22-23).